-While all of these tidbits are common knowledge, the story of how he built his massive wealth and the companies that contributed the most are less so.
-While most know Buffett in connection with Berkshire Hathaway, few realize that Berkshire owns over 60 operating companies.
+While all of these tidbits are common knowledge, the story of how he built his massive wealth and the companies that contributed the most to it are less so.
+While most know Buffett in connection with Berkshire Hathaway, few realize that Berkshire owns more than 60 operating companies.

-Brands like Duracell Batteries, Kraft Heinz, Dairy Queen and Geico Insurance (Yes, the one with the English Cockney accented Lizard).
+It's acquired brands like Duracell Batteries, Kraft Heinz, Dairy Queen, and Geico Insurance (yes, the one with the English Cockney accented lizard).
 Many of America’s most iconic brands are under the Berkshire umbrella.
-Even fewer realize that his story as an investor and his commitment to capitalism began about eight decades ago.
+Even fewer realize that his story as an investor and his personal commitment to capitalism began about eight decades ago.
 His path to success is perhaps more enlightening than his current cult status.

 It really is ironic that the greatest investor of all time was born the year after the worst stock market decline in history.
-Born in the early days of the Great Depression in Omaha Nebraska, Buffett showed an early interest and talent for investing.
-Buffett's father started a stock brokerage firm at the peak of the depression.
+Born in the early days of the Great Depression in Omaha, Nebraska, Buffett showed an early interest and talent for investing.
+Warren Buffett's father started a stock brokerage firm at the peak of the depression.
 In his office, he had a library with dozens of books on investing.
-Buffett read EVERY single book in his Father’s office as a young man, some more than once.
-By age 11 he was already investing in stocks, by 12 he was filing taxes and running a successful pinball machine business.
-It was during this period of time that Buffett found the miracle of compounding.
+Buffett read every single book in his father’s office as a young man, some more than once.
+By age 11, he was already investing in stocks.
+By 12, he was filing taxes and running a successful pinball machine business.
+It was during this time that Buffett found the wealth miracle of compounding.

 He often quotes Albert Einstein, falsely credited with saying: “Compound interest is the 8th wonder of the world.”
-As a young boy, Buffett would handwrite compounding tables on various businesses that he thought of investing in.
+As a young boy, Buffett would handwrite compounding tables on various businesses that he considered for investment.
 He loved to visualize how earnings reinvested beget more earnings.
-Done consistency over time, and in Buffett’s case, over half a century, the results are staggering.
+Done consistency over time, and in the case of Warren Buffett’s net worth, over half a century, the results are staggering.

 A quick example of compounding.

-In the 2018 Berkshire Hathaway Shareholder letter, Buffett recounts how IF his first investment ($114.75, a sum equivalent to over $2,000 today) at age 11 went into an S&P 500 no-fee index fund, it would be $608,011.00 at the time of his letter.
+In the 2018 Berkshire Hathaway Shareholder Letter, Buffett recounts how if his first investment ($114.75, a sum equivalent to over $2,000 today) at age 11 went into an S&P 500 no-fee index fund, it would be at net $608,011.00 at the time of his letter.
 That is with all dividends reinvested and with no additional capital added.
 That is a gain of 5,288 for 1.
 Compounding is interest on interest, return on return.
-Rinse and repeat with sound investments for over 50 years and you reach $88 billion.
+Opt to rinse and repeat with sound investments for over 50 years, and you reach $88 billion.

-Buffett graduated high school at 16 and needed some convincing by his father to attend college.
-He was making good returns investing in stocks and felt higher education would be a waste of his time.
-However, his Father’s insistence prevailed.
+Buffett graduated high school at 16 and needed some convincing from his father to attend college.
+He was making good returns investing in stocks and felt higher education would waste his time.
+However, his father’s insistence prevailed.
 He studied business at the University of Nebraska and applied to Harvard Business School.
-Warren got a rejection letter, a decision that to this day makes the Harvard endowment shutter.
+Warren got a rejection letter, a decision that to this day makes the Harvard endowment shudder.

 He would later say that Harvard Business School's rejection letter was one of the greatest things to happen to him.
-As is often the case, wrong roads in life, often lead to the right ones.
-These insights are never seen at the time of the failure, but realized upon reflection years later.
-Buffett, looking back some 60 years into the past has that hindsight.
-His rejection from Harvard allowed him instead to attend Columbia University, where he would find his greatest mentor: Benjamin Graham.
+His rejection from Harvard's program led him to attend Columbia University, where he found his greatest mentor: Benjamin Graham.

 The Value of Mentorship

 Buffett worked under the great “Value Investor” Benjamin Graham following his education at Columbia.
 No one influenced his style, subsequent success, and longevity more than Graham.
-Graham’s Book, The Intelligent Investor is often cited as Warren’s most influential book, read by millions.
+Graham’s book, The Intelligent Investor, is often cited as influencing Warren Buffett’s path the most, and millions have read it.
 It continues to influence Wall Street’s brightest.

 Value investing, in a nutshell, is like discount shopping.
-Your goal is to buy high-quality assets when their price is below their value (i.e. at a discount).
-Then, as the market realizes a discount is present, buyers purchase the stock until price matches or exceed the value.
-The definition is simple yet the practice is difficult.
+Your goal is to buy high-quality assets when their price is below their value (i.e., at a discount).
+Then, as the market realizes a discount is present, buyers purchase the stock until the price matches or exceeds the value.
+The definition is simple, yet the practice is difficult.

-Berkshire buys assets that have strong brands (think Coke, Kraft, Heinz, Geico) and generate huge cash flow.
+Berkshire buys assets with strong brands (think Coke, Kraft, Heinz, and Geico), generating huge cash flow.
 While Buffett prefers to own the companies outright, he leaves management in place.
-In Warren's letters he is often complimenting the leadership of the operating companies, all who are worth millions.
-These companies have management that has been in place for decades which is one of the keys to Berkshires continued year over year success.
+In Warren's letters, he often compliments the leadership of the operating companies, who are all worth millions.
+These companies have management that has been in place for decades, which is one of the keys to Berkshire's continued year over year success.

 During the junk bond crisis, Buffett bought a large stake in Salomon Brothers, the leading bond trader on Wall Street at the time.
 When a scandal broke out, Buffett took over as chairman of the firm.
-In an appearance before Congress, Buffett under sworn testimony recounted how he advised all members of the firm to protect the reputation.
-He told them to think, if whatever they were doing were to end up on the cover of the Wall Street Journal, would they still do it.
-He advised the firm that he would be understanding if they lost money, but ruthless if they tarnish the reputation.
+In an appearance before Congress, Buffett, under sworn testimony, recounted how he advised all members of the firm to protect its reputation.
+He told them to consider if whatever they were doing were to end up on the cover of the Wall Street Journal or in Forbes, would they still do it.
+He promised that he would be understanding if they lost money but ruthless if they tarnished its reputation.

 This style learned from Graham would lay the foundation for what would make Berkshire Hathaway so successful.
 Buffett's reputation would also draw his other great influence and partner: Charlie Munger.